Marcus Semien Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians will send Williams (1-1) out for his fifth start of the season.
-He is 1-1 with a 4.01 ERA and 19 strikeouts through 24 2/3 innings pitched.

-- In his most recent outing on Saturday against the Kansas City Royals, the righty went 5 2/3 innings, allowing three earned runs while surrendering eight hits.
+- The right-hander's last time out was on Thursday, July 6 against the Kansas City Royals, when he went five innings, surrendering one earned run while allowing four hits.

-- The 23-year-old has an ERA of 4.01, with 6.9 strikeouts per nine innings, in four games this season.
-Opponents are batting .225 against him.
+- The 24-year-old has put up an ERA of 3.34, with 9.1 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.